adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/02-setup.md

 # Setup
 The default application created using `npx` or `yarn create` doesn't install Lucid and hence an extra step is required to set it up.

-Install the package from npm registry using the following command.
+Install the package from npm registry by running the following command.

 [note]
 The `@alpha` tag is required during the preview release.